 Conceptual metaphors are used to shape our understanding of subjective experience such as emotions (Barnden, 1997).
-In the view of the CMT, emotions like happiness and sadness are expressed as the conceptual metaphors of HAPPINESS IS UP and SADNESS IS DOWN, respectively, which yield metaphoric expressions like "happiness is being on cloud nine" and "sadness is feeling down”, respectively (Lakoff & Johnson, 1980).
-Another example is the conceptual metaphor EMOTION IS A HOT BODILY FLUID that yields metaphors such as “anger boiled up inside her” (Garkova & Soriano, 2014).
-Consistent with the inexpressibility hypothesis noted earlier (Ortony, 1975), we may use metaphoric language to describe affective experiences, especially intense ones, because literal language is sometimes insufficient to express the emotion.
+In the view of CMT, emotions like happiness and sadness are expressed as the conceptual metaphors of HAPPINESS IS UP and SADNESS IS DOWN, respectively, which yield metaphoric expressions like "happiness is being on cloud nine" and "sadness is feeling down” (Lakoff & Johnson, 1980).
+Another example is the conceptual metaphor EMOTION IS A HOT BODILY FLUID, which yields metaphors such as “anger boiled up inside her” (Garkova & Soriano, 2014).
+Consistent with the inexpressibility hypothesis noted earlier (Ortony, 1975), we may use metaphoric language to describe affective experiences, especially intense ones, because literal language is sometimes insufficient..

-In alignment with the CMT (Lakoff & Johnson, 1980), emotions are conceptualized in more concrete terms by referencing bodily sensory-motor experiences.
-For example, as the experience of anger increases skin temperature, ANGER is more likely to be associated mentally with a HOT than a COLD feeling; (Wilkowski et al., 2009).
+In alignment with the CMT (Lakoff & Johnson, 1980), emotions are conceptualized in more concrete terms by referencing sensory-motor experiences.
+For example, since the experience of anger increases skin temperature, ANGER is more likely to be associated mentally with a HOT than a COLD feeling (Wilkowski et al., 2009).
 In addition, temperature-related words are used to describe cognitive-emotional and behavioral functions.
-As such, words associated with coldness typically indicate that the person acted with forethought, whereas words associated with heat typically indicate that the person acted spontaneously and impulsively.
+Words associated with coldness typically refer to a person who acted with forethought, whereas words associated with heat typically describe a person who acted spontaneously and impulsively.

 Metaphors may also provide insights into personality.
 In this respect, the use of body-related metaphors has been linked to personality traits (Fetterman & Robinson, 2014).
-For instance, two body parts were particularly highlighted in previous research: the head and the heart (Swan, 2009) with the heart conveying emotion (“one has a big heart,” “follow one’s heart”) and the head conveying logic (“have one’s head on straight”).
-People who selected the head as the body part best representing themselves (i.e., the head as the locus of the self, “head-locus”) described themselves as more logical and their interpersonal relationships as “colder”.
+For instance, two body parts were particularly highlighted in previous research: the head and the heart (Swan, 2009), with the heart conveying emotion (“one has a big heart,” “follow one’s heart”) and the head conveying logic (“have one’s head on straight”).
+People who selected the head as the body part best representing themselves (i.e., the head as the locus of the self, “head-locus”) described themselves as more logical and their interpersonal relationships as “colder.”
 Those who selected the heart as the locus of their self (“heart-locus”), described themselves higher on measures of emotionality and interpersonal “warmth” (for a review, see Fetterman & Robinson, 2014).
-Interestingly, a link between identification with these particular body parts and aggression was also found: head-locus individuals were more interpersonally hostile, and, in comparison to heart-locus individuals, demonstrated greater aggressive behavior that included arguing and yelling (Fetterman & Robinson, 2014).
-A study that analyzed batterers’ metaphors found three main themes describing their aggression: metaphors of war (in terms of victory or defeat); metaphors of body as a dangerous space (anger is liquid that floods in the body); metaphors of deescalation (Eisikovits & Buchbinder, 1997).
-Thus, mind-body connections, i.e., mappings of mind to body, appear to be reflected by the linguistic metaphors we use.
+Interestingly, a link between identification with these particular body parts and aggression was also found: Head-locus individuals were more interpersonally hostile, and, in comparison to heart-locus individuals, demonstrated greater aggressive behavior that included arguing and yelling (Fetterman & Robinson, 2014).
+An earlier study that analyzed batterers’ metaphors found three main themes describing their aggression: metaphors of war (in terms of victory or defeat); metaphors of body as a dangerous space (anger is liquid that floods in the body); and metaphors of deescalation (Eisikovits & Buchbinder, 1997).
+Thus, mind-body connections—that is, mappings of mind to body—appear to be reflected by the linguistic metaphors we use.

-According to the CMT, abstract concepts are understood as an analogy to concrete, embodied experiences represented by base terms (Lakoff, 1987; Lakoff & Johnson, 1980).
+According to CMT, abstract concepts are understood as an analogy to concrete, embodied experiences represented by base terms (Lakoff, 1987; Lakoff & Johnson, 1980).
 These concrete concepts are linked to “image schemas” based on experiences across modalities (Johnson, 1987; Lakoff, 1987).
 The processing of abstract concepts can activate these image schemas directly, without even using metaphoric language.
 According to this perspective, language is merely the expression of such activation, not the cause of it (Pecher et al., 2011).
 Furthermore, it has been suggested that metaphors can potentially express thoughts and feelings that reside outside of awareness (Fine et al., 1973).
 Metaphoric language may thus reflect individual differences in the expression of image schemas associated with aggression.

-Aggression in adolescents – metaphoric language of aggression
+Adolescents' Use of the Metaphoric Language of Aggression